-The Melbourne Conservatorium of Music (MCM) seeks to appoint a full-time Lecturer or Senior Lecturer in Music (Aural Studies).
-The appointee will possess expertise in the development, coordination and teaching of innovative aural subjects within the MCM's Bachelor of Music and hold an established reputation as a composer, musicologist, or performer.
-The appointee will maintain an active research profile and be able to attract high quality students into the BMus, BMus (Hons), Grad Dip, MMus, and PhD programs.
+The Melbourne Conservatorium of Music seeks to appoint a Lecturer/Senior Lecturer in Music (Ethnomusicology) with teaching and research expertise in at least two areas.
+The appointee will be expected to make a significant contribution to the teaching, coordination and provision of the undergraduate and graduate music programs of the Melbourne Conservatorium of Music (MCM), maintain an active research profile, and attract high quality students into the Honours, Masters and PhD programs in Ethnomusicology.